 NATO has stepped up cooperation with its partners in the Indo-Pacific region in the past few years, including with the first-ever participation of the Heads of State and Government of IP-4 partners in a 2022 NATO summit in Madrid.

-During this summit, NATO and the IP-4 partners came out with “the Agenda for Tackling Shared Security Challenges” to deepen cooperation in a range of areas, including cyber defense, technology, and countering hybrid threats as well as maritime security and the security impact of climate change.
+During this summit, NATO and the IP-4 partners developed “the Agenda for Tackling Shared Security Challenges” to deepen cooperation in a range of areas, including cyber defense, technology, and countering hybrid threats, as well as maritime security and the security impact of climate change.

 In July 2023, the leaders of IP-4 partners also participated in their second NATO summit in Vilnius.
 Earlier this month, at their third NATO summit in Washington, practical cooperation between Allies and IP-4 partners was further enhanced through the launch of new flagship projects in the areas of support to Ukraine in military healthcare, cyber defense, countering disinformation, and technology such as artificial intelligence.